 However, a mixture of tomatoes of distinctly different colours, varieties and/or commercial types may be packed together in a package, provided they are uniform in quality and, for each colour, variety and/or commercial type concerned, in origin.
-However, in case of those mixtures uniformity in size is not required.
+Uniformity in size is not required.